KaisarCode/pwa/README.md

-# PWA template
+# PWA
-A basic Progressive Web Application.
+Progressive Web Application template.

 ## Icons
 You can generate the app's icons with the bash script located at **/img/icon**